Wix or WordPress?

 - Wix is super-limited in terms of customization.

 - Wix sites load slowly, leading to frustrated users (They will click off your site and go somewhere else)

 - There are some things Wix does not allow you to do for SEO

 - If you need business functionality, Wix can get expensive – you’ll get more for your money using WordPress

-The only reason I’d endorse the idea of creating a Wix site is if you’re 100% unwilling to devote the time to learning WordPress and you just need to get a website up.
-If that’s you – hey – “done is better than perfect”.
-Get that Wix site up, but consider looking into WordPress or even Squarespace when you’re ready to level-up.
+The only reason I’d endorse the idea of creating a Wix site is if you don’t want to devote the time to learning WordPress and you just need to get a website up.
+If that’s you – hey – “done is better than perfect“.
+Get that Wix site up, but consider looking into WordPress when you’re ready to level-up.